 Once you are assured the candidate has the technical ability to do the job, it’s time to think about fit.
 Do they have the right competencies to do the job well?
 If the role is sales or customer service, are they comfortable talking to people?
 Can they develop relationships with clients?
 If the role requires the ability to work independently, how do they approach holding themselves accountable for meeting deadlines without external managing?

 Finally, if the candidate has the right hiring competencies and qualifications, do they value the things your organization values?
 A boutique company whose branding is that they only offer the best of the best is going to look for employees who find satisfaction in being the best.
 An organization who provides the same service but markets themselves as having something for everyone may look for employees who always want to go that extra mile for their customer.
-Navigating that right fit, while still leaving room for diversity of thought and approach, requires thoughtfulness and the willingness to look beyond a candidate’s skill in interviewing and see what that candidate has to offer.
+It takes consideration and the willingness to look beyond a candidate’s interviewing skills in order to see what that candidate has to offer in order to navigate that right fit while still leaving room for diversity of thought and approach.